How to Start Hunting: A Beginner’s Guide to Western Big Game Hunting

 Some states, like Utah, Idaho, and Arizona, require that you purchase a license before you can apply for a big game hunting tag.
 Other states, like Colorado, don’t have license, just a permit which is really a combined license and tag.

-The application process generally begins in early spring, sometimes as early as January.
-Like everything else about hunting, you can find the application dates on your state’s wildlife website.
+The application process generally begins in early spring, or even as early as January.
+You’ll find these application dates on your state’s wildlife website.
 The application process can be a little complicated your first time around, but you’ll get the hang of it.
-The website will guide you through the process.
+Most state’s websites are very helpful and will basically guide you through the process.

 As for actually drawing a permit, here’s sort of how it works: In states with lots of game and few humans (i.e. Montana, Nevada, and Wyoming), a general season deer, antelope, or elk might be available for purchase “over-the-counter.”
 But for the most part, big game tags are in high demand and require that you “apply” for a tag online.

 In some states it could take up to 20 years to draw a great once-in-a-lifetime tag (like moose or sheep), but only a couple years to draw a good deer or elk tag.
 It all depends on the species, the quality of the hunt, and the weapon desired.
 Archery tags, for example, are easier to draw because they have lower harvest rates, and therefore more tags available.